California-Planet-Search/radvel/docs/autocorrintro.rst

 The autocorrelation time can be used to evaluate whether or not a chain is sufficiently long to be considered well-mixed.
 Therefore, if N steps have been taken, N/τ ≥ c, where c is what we call the autocorrelation factor.
 The minimum autocorrelation factor to consider the chains converged is represented by the criterion ``minAfactor``.
-The default value for ``minAfactor`` is 50, however we find that lower values may be sufficient, particularly for runs that take a long time; alternate values can be specified using the ``minAfactor`` argument when calling the MCMC.
+The default value for ``minAfactor`` is 40, however we find that higher values may be useful, particularly for shorter runs; alternate values can be specified using the ``minAfactor`` argument when calling the MCMC.

 The autocorrelation factor is calculated for each parameter and the minimum of these values